Safe Linear Bandits over Unknown Polytopes: Appendix on the Structural Behaviour of

-We show the main result of \S\ref{sec:BISs}, namely that any point that DOSLB plays must be noisily associated with some BIS.
-To this end, we first charachterise the behaviour of DOSLB relative to polytopes contained in the permissible set.
+This section is devoted to showing the key structural properties of the behaviour of \algoname that we discussed in \S\ref{sec:structural_behaviour}.
+In particular, we show the main result of \S\ref{sec:BISs}, namely that any point that \algoname plays must noisily activate some BIS.
+To this end, we first characterise the behaviour of \algoname relative to polytopes contained in the permissible set.
 Before stating the same, recall that an extreme point of a polytope (and indeed a closed convex set), is any point that is not contained on a line joining two other points in the polytope.
-Further, each extreme point of a polytope must satisfy at least $d$ constraints with equality.
+Further, each extreme point of a polytope in $\mathbb{R}^d$ must satisfy at least $d$ constraints with equality.
 For a polytope $\mathcal{P},$ we will denote its extreme points as $\mathcal{E}_{\mathcal{P}}$.